ampas/CTL/README.md

 This will install CTL along with all required dependencies.

 ### Build from Source
-CTL can also be installed from source (Linux or macOS) or be run in a Docker container.
+CTL can also be installed from source (Linux, macOS or Windows) or be run in a Docker container.

 See [INSTALL.md](./INSTALL.md) for details.